aavegotchi/aavegotchi-wiki/posts/en/staking.md

 *For every 1 GHST-QUICK LP token staked in this way, you receive 23 FRENS / Day (33% more than just staking GHST).*

-*For every 1 GHST-USDC LP token staked in this way, you receive 74 million FRENS / Day.*
+*For every 1 GHST-USDC LP token staked in this way, you receive 74 million FRENS / Day (10% more than just staking GHST).*

 Why is there a huge difference in the number of FRENS earned through LP staking compared to staking GHST tokens directly?
 Staking LP tokens have the risk of [impermanent loss](/glossary#impermanent-loss).
 You are compensated for the increased risk you take.